 Mr. Friedman joined the Board in 2015.
 Mr. Friedman spent 27 years at Bear Stearns & Co.
 Inc., a financial services firm, from 1981 to 2008, most recently holding the position of Chief Operating Officer of the Fixed Income Division.
 From 2008 to 2009, Mr. Friedman was a Managing Director responsible for business development at Mariner Investment Group, LLC, an investment advisory firm.
 From 2009 to 2015, Mr. Friedman was Senior Managing Director and Chief Operating Officer of Guggenheim Securities LLC, a financial services firm.
 Mr. Friedman brings an extensive amount of operational and risk management experience to the Company as well as a deep knowledge of the financial services industry.
 Mr. Friedman is a Certified Public Accountant, and he is the Lead Director, Chairman of our Compliance Committee and a member of the Compensation and Nominating and Corporate Governance Committees.

-Board and Committees Attendar Attendance

-Overall a attendance: 100%
+Board and Committees Attendance Overall attendance: 100%

 Board 6 of 6

-Compensation 6 of 6
+Compensation 7 of 7

 Compliance 5 of 5

-Nominating and Corporate Governance 5 of 5
+Nominating and Corporate 4 of 4

+Governance

 T.A.
 Glasser